 Main project

-Our project will chart variability in child speech for a range of speech measures that reflect the functioning of the four speech subsystems – respiration, phonation, resonance and articulation.
-Using a longitudinal approach, we will determine the developmental trajectories of child speech for each subsystem and establish to what extent development in one subsystem predicts development in the others.
+Our project charted variability in child speech for a range of speech measures that reflect the functioning of the four speech subsystems – respiration, phonation, resonance and articulation.
+Using a longitudinal approach, we aimed to determine the developmental trajectories of child speech for each subsystem and establish to what extent development in one subsystem predicts development in the others.

 Research objectives: